William John Peters: Work with the Carnegie Institution

 Peters found his interest in the Earth's magnetic forces closely aligned with the Department of Terrestrial Magnetism (DTM) of the Carnegie Institution of Washington, which had begun a program to conduct magnetic surveys of all of Earth's oceans.
 Such an ambitious project contributed not only to theoretical knowledge, but also to practical application of correcting errors in magnetic charts.
 With his navigational skills, scientific experience, and adventuresome spirit, Peters was well suited for his next assignment.

 In January 1906, the DTM selected Peters to be Commander of the Galilee and Chief Magnetic Observer.
 During two cruises, totalling 53263 NM, primarily in the Pacific Ocean, Peters invented a specialized compass used for making declination determinations.
 The Galilee, constructed with some magnetic materials, produced disturbing effects on observations.
 The DTM, therefore, built a new non-magnetic ship, the Carnegie.

-Peters commanded the first two cruises of the Carnegie between 1909—1913, the first of which included 9,200 NM within the Atlantic Ocean.
+Peters commanded the first two cruises of the Carnegie between 1909 and 1913, the first of which included 9,200 NM within the Atlantic Ocean.
 The second cruise, totaling 92,829 NM and lasting three years, occurred primarily in the tropical areas of the Atlantic, Indian, and Pacific Oceans.
 During this cruise, Peters and his colleagues found and corrected many magnetic chart errors, which greatly benefited navigators in these oceans.

 In 1914, Peters returned to the north as commander of an expedition to Labrador, Hudson Bay, and Hudson Strait aboard the Grenfell Mission's schooner, George B. Cluett, the vessel that would later, in 1915, carry supplies for Arctic explorer, Donald B. MacMillan and the Crocker Land Expedition.
 In spite of exceedingly difficult wind, ice, and temperature conditions, Peters continued to complete magnetic observations on land and at sea.

 After his return in 1914, Peters continued his work with DTM in Washington, D. C. until he retired from active duty in 1934.
 However, with over fifty scientific papers to his name, Peters continued to assist with various research projects, including for the British Admiralty (Fleming 1942).
 Harradon (1942) summed up Peters' role in laying the foundation of our current knowledge: "The work of the Galilee and Carnegie is one of the outstanding achievements in the history of geomagnetism, particularly as it will serve as a prototype of similar projects, like that of the Research, which may be undertaken in the future.
 The prominent part played by Captain Peters is reflected in every aspect of this great work from the planning and preparation to the actual accomplishment of the early cruises and the discussion of the final results for publication.
 Few geophysicists have accomplished more in establishing the premises upon which others have built fruitful theories in the attempt to solve the difficult problems encountered in the investigation of the Earth's magnetism."